jupyterhub/jupyterhub/docs/source/explanation/singleuser.md

 4. after login, store OAuth tokens in a cookie only used by this single-user server
 5. implement logout to clear the cookie

-Most of this is implemented in the {class}`~.HubOAuth` class. `juptyerhub.singleuser` is responsible for _adapting_ the base Jupyter Server to use HubOAuth for these tasks.
+Most of this is implemented in the {class}`~.HubOAuth` class. `jupyterhub.singleuser` is responsible for _adapting_ the base Jupyter Server to use HubOAuth for these tasks.

 ### JupyterHub authentication extension

+By default, `jupyter-server` uses its own cookie to authenticate.
+If that cookie is not present, the server redirects you a login page and asks you to enter a password or token.

 Jupyter Server 2.0 introduces two new _APIs_ for customizing authentication: The [IdentityProvider](jupyter-server:jupyter_server.auth.IdentityProvider) and the [Authorizer](jupyter-server:jupyter_server.auth.Authorizer).
 More information can be found in the [Jupyter Server documentation](https://jupyter-server.readthedocs.io).